 Progress is being made in infrastructure: “Kenya Railways Corporation is developing a new standard gauge railway line for passengers and cargo transportation between Mombasa, the largest port in East Africa, and Nairobi, the capital city of Kenya.”
 The infrastructure to transport containers from Mombasa to Nairobi did not exist at the time I was managing the cluster.
 It was operational but had limited capacity and it was plagued by delays from the arrival at the port to the delivery of the containers to the destination.
 This current project enables more stability in obtaining your containers from the largest port in Kenya while at the same time potentially reducing the cost of moving the product and having a significant impact on carbon emissions.

-South African financial group Rand Merchant Bank published their 9th edition of their report “Where to Invest in Africa” in 2020.
+South African financial group Rand Merchant Bank published their 9th edition of their report in 2020.
 The report focuses on the most attractive countries for investment and Kenya is listed on the list of cost-efficient countries.
 Various reasons changed Kenya’s attractiveness: favourable weather conditions, a more pacified political landscape, urbanisation, integration into the East African Community and development of infrastructure including oil pipelines, railways, ports, roads and factories.
 A sign of the potential and what is coming for the markets on the continent.